 The backbone of the festival and the key to its success are the three hundred fine artists and crafters whose display booths are placed back-to-back along University Avenue.
 These exhibitors are the reason why this festival attracts such a high percentage of fine artists and crafters whose work you'll see only at a few select shows on the West Coast.

 And, always a crowd-pleaser, the Italian Street Painting Expo, sponsored by the Palo Alto Weekly, will again offer sixty chalk artists creating larger-than-life works of art all weekend long on Tasso Street.
 This year's beneficiary of the funds raised by the Italian Street Painting Expo is Palo Alto's Youth Community Service.

-Check out last year's promotional clip for a live overview of the festival.
+Check out our promotional clip for a live overview of the festival.

 If you are a dog owner thinking about bringing "Cuddles" to the festival, please reconsider.
 Large crowds can easily make a typically mellow dog very anxious & sometimes aggressive.

 For up-to-date information, call the Palo Alto Chamber of Commerce: 650-324-3121.